vyper0016/products-sorter/README.md

 # products-sorter
-A simple program to rand products by crawling a website.
+A simple program to rank products by crawling a website.

 # Required Modules:
 - requests